Google tries to break the vicious circle of online slander | ExBulletin

 Websites that market slander rely on this feature.
 You can’t charge thousands of dollars to remove content unless the post is damaging people’s reputation.

-Nayak and Graff said Google was unaware of the issue until it was covered in this year’s Times article.
+Nayak and Graf said Google wasn’t aware of the seriousness of the problem until it was featured in this year’s Times article.
 They said changes to Google’s algorithm and the creation of its known victim classification would help solve the problem.
 In particular, it’s hard to get Google’s attention to one of the preferred methods of copying and reposting defamatory content from other sites.

 Google has recently tested the changes, with contractors comparing old and new search results side-by-side.